 My office collects personal information that is supplied to me in my role as a Member of Parliament.
 It includes information supplied by my constituents and others in relation to matters which I have been asked to pursue in the interests of individuals and groups who live in my constituency such as, but not limited to:

-sensitive personal data in connection with constituency casework.
+- sensitive and non-sensitive personal data in connection with constituency casework.

 How will we use the information about you?

-Sensitive personal date is information about a person’s
+Sensitive personal data is information about a person’s

-If information we hold about you is inaccurate and it has been passed to a third party when dealing with your case, please inform us as soon as possible so that they be contacted so that they can correct their records.
+If information we hold about you is inaccurate and it has been passed to a third party when dealing with your case, please inform us as soon as possible so that they be contacted in order to correct their records.

 Constituency news and events

 Under Section 2 of the Data Protection Act, implied consent is a valid form of consent for the purposes of an MP processing personal data in relation to constituency casework.
-However where there is uncertainty about a constituent’s wishes, further consent may be sought.
+However where there is uncertainty about a constituent’s wishes, further verbal or written consent may be sought.